 Don’t static shock your horse with these tips!

-There is one thing no one – and no horse – seems to like and that is static shocks.
+There is one thing no one – and no horse – seems to like: static shocks.
 It seems during the dry climates and dry air of winter, there is enough static to power a small city.
-Especially when you are removing blankets…Yikes!
-As much as static is a pain (ha ha), I do enjoy the tails looking a bit wild.
+Especially when you are removing blankets and during shedding season…Yikes!
+As much as static is a pain (haha), I do enjoy the tails looking a bit wild.

 Here are some easy tips on how to cut down on static shocks on your horse.

-A spritz bottle filled with water is great to spray tails, manes, grooming brushes, and the inside of the vacuum nozzle to eliminate static.
+A spritz bottle filled with water is great for spraying tails, manes, grooming brushes, and the inside of the vacuum nozzle to eliminate static.

 - For your horse’s tail – although it may be funny to look at, I can’t imagine your horse likes those static shocks to make his tail stick to his hind legs.
 Or sides.
 The easiest solution is some detangler or sheen product.
-If you don’t like detanglers, you can use a wet washcloth to wipe the tail down to temporarily get rid of static.
+If you don’t like detanglers, you can use a wet washcloth to wipe the tail down to get rid of static temporarily.
 You could also loosely braid the tail to “contain” it and cut down on static.
+Using grooming oils as a detangler double as a deep conditioning treatment.

 So many little static shocks!